April 1, 1865 - During the U.S.

 Riots erupted in Los Angeles following the announcement that a jury

-in Simi Valley, California, failed to convict four Los Angeles police
+in Simi Valley, California, had failed to convict four Los Angeles police

 officers accused in the videotaped beating of an African American man.